ana-cozma/blog/content/posts/k8s-fix-helm-release-failing-with-an-upgrade.md

 - you run the upgrade command from the cli and accidentally (or not) interrupt it or
 - you have two deploys running at the same time (maybe in Github Actions, for example)

-Basically any interruption that occurred during your install/upgrade process **could** lead you to a state where you cannot install another release anymore.
+Basically, any interruption that occurred during your install/upgrade process **could** lead you to a state where you cannot install another release anymore.

 In the release logs the failing upgrade will show an error similar to the following: